Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to research published in the journal Cell , this new method helps to make internal organs transparent, creating 3D images with high sharpness and precision while still preserving the biological structure of the tissue.

-"We have created tissue in an 'ionic glass' state, which is both highly transparent and retains the natural shape of biological tissue," the team said.
+"We created tissue in an 'ionic glass' state, which is both highly transparent and retains the natural shape of biological tissue," the team said.

-According to the South China Morning Post (SCMP), scientists have long sought to make tissues in internal organs transparent for observation without invasive surgery.
+According to the South China Morning Post (SCMP), scientists have long sought ways to make tissues in internal organs transparent for observation without invasive surgery.

 However, current methods often cause tissue deformation, causing the original structure to be distorted.
 Not only that, the CT scan quality is also reduced, and freezing techniques will form ice crystals that destroy tissue.